 To keep chicken feed away from ants, use an airtight container, keep the area clean, use baits or barriers, and sprinkle diatomaceous earth on the ground.

-How can bees be kept away from the chicken feed?
+How can bees be keep away from the chicken feed?

 You can use feeders with small openings to keep bees away from chicken feed.
 These openings allow only chickens to access the feed.

 Keep the area clean—plant bee-repelling plants around the chicken coop.
-Use essential oils such as citronella or lemongrass, and provide a water source away from the feed.
+Use essential oils such as citronella or lemongrass, and away water source from the feed.

 How do you store fermented chicken feed?

-Fermented chicken feed can be stored in a cool, dark place like a cellar or a barn.
+A cellar or ban should be use for storing fermented chicken feed.
 It’s best to use airtight containers to prevent unwanted pests and odors.
 Make sure to label the containers with the date of fermentation to keep track of freshness.

 Additionally, it’s essential to keep the feed off the ground to avoid moisture and contamination.